Yellen had 'super risky' proposal for Fed's 2011 low-rate vow: transcripts

 But according to transcripts of the 2011 Fed meetings released for the first time on Thursday, then-Fed vice Chair Janet Yellen wanted an even stronger statement - a vow to keep rates low not just until mid-2013, but until the unemployment rate, then at about 9 percent, fell to 7.5 percent.

-But at the Fed's August 9, 2011 meeting, she advocated for something along those lines herself -- tying the Fed's rate-setting to a threshold for the unemployment rate.
+But at the Fed's August 9, 2011 meeting, she advocated for something along those lines herself -- tying the Fed's policy-making decisions to a threshold for the unemployment rate.

 The idea was ultimately abandoned in that meeting, panned by several of her colleagues, including St. Louis Fed President James Bullard who called the idea "super risky."